ampl/rAMPL/docs/source/reference/renvironmentcpp.rst

   :return: The location where AMPLAPI will search for the AMPL executable.
   :rtype: `character`

+.. method:: Environment.setBinName(binaryName)

+  Set the name of the AMPL executable.

+  :param binaryName: The name of the AMPL binary.
+  :type binaryName: `character`

+.. method:: Environment.getBinName()

+  Get the name of the AMPL executable.

+  :return: The name of the AMPL executable.
+  :rtype: `character`

 .. method:: Environment.toString()

   Returns all variables in the object as a string.